Recreational Therapy Undergraduate Certificate

 • How exactly do you become a CTRS?

-• Completion of a Bachelor degree or higher
+• Degree: Completion of a bachelors’ degree of higher from an accredited institution

 • What if I am only missing 1-3 classes to be eligible to become a CTRS?